 Heavy Damage Phase Healing

 If you’re looking for additional burst healing, load up a few of your party/raid members with Rejuvenation and use your Genesis spell.
 This spell speeds up the ticks that Rejuvenation heals with and therefore provides a burst of healing.
-This will also help to faster build up the healing stored in your Mushrooms.

 Occasionally encounters present themselves as to place “debuffs” or negative spells whether from mobs or bosses.
 These debuffs can range from bleeds, poisons, diseases, curses and magic.
 All healing specializations can remove magic debuffs, but each class has a different removal tool unique to themselves.
 A Resto Druid can remove magic debuffs, poisons and curses using Nature’s Cure.
 Remove these debuffs as soon as you can, though be sure that they need removal, as sometimes debuffs, though bad, may need to remain on a player.